opencog/atomspace/opencog/matrix/README.md

 ----
 To-do list items.
  * The "star" objects need to be redesigned.
-They fetch wild-card counts and other marginal values straight out of the atomspace.
+They fetch wild-card counts and other marginal values straight out of the AtomSpace.
 But those marginal values are correct only if no filtering is applied.
 If there are pre-filters, then the returned marginals are garbage.
 Yucko.
 Can we fail-safe this for now?